jonasjberg/autonameow/notes/architecture.md

 The idea is that the __non-core__-components should be "pluggable" and "hotloaded" depending on availability and suitability.

-It should be easy to add functionality and custom behaviour to the program, communication between the *core* and *non-core* components should follow some well-defined interface to allow the *core* to change without affecting the *non-core* components.
+It should be easy to add functionality and custom behavior to the program, communication between the *core* and *non-core* components should follow some well-defined interface to allow the *core* to change without affecting the *non-core* components.